code-423n4/2024-06-panoptic/4naly3er-report.md

                           atTick,
                           poolUtilization

-1594:     /// @param tokenId The option position.
+1600:     /// @param tokenId The option position
-          /// @param positionSize The size of the position.
+          /// @param positionSize The size of the position
-          /// @param index The leg index (associated with a liquidity chunk) to consider a partner for.
+          /// @param index The leg index (associated with a liquidity chunk) to consider a partner for
-          /// @param atTick Tick to convert values at.
-This can be the current tick or the Uniswap pool TWAP tick.
+          /// @param atTick The tick at which to evaluate the account's positions
-          /// @param poolUtilization The pool utilization: how much funds are in the Panoptic pool versus the AMM pool.
+          /// @param poolUtilization The pool utilization: how much funds are in the Panoptic pool versus the AMM pool
-          /// @return strangleRequired The required amount of collateral needed for the strangle leg. function _computeStrangle(
+          /// @return strangleRequired The required amount of collateral needed for the strangle leg function _computeStrangle(
               TokenId tokenId,
               uint256 index,